quantnetwork/overledger-sdk-javascript-v2/README.md

 yarn add @quantnetwork/overledger-bundle@2.0.0
 ```

-Alternatively, the suite of packages allows developers to chose which blockchains/DLTs they would like to utilise by installing the core package and the individual DLT packages.
-Such as if you only want to install overledger-core and overledger-ethereum you would enter:
+Alternatively, the suite of packages allows developers to chose which DLTs they would like to utilise by installing the core package and the individual DLT packages.
+For example, if you only want to use the Ethereum blockchain, you will need only the overledger-core and overledger-ethereum packages, which you can install via:

 ```
 npm install @quantnetwork/overledger-core@2.0.0